-Clinical sites have the right to accept or reject students into their clinic.
+The Interview Panel for all clinical sites (local and distance) will be comprised of radiation therapists from the clinical sites.
 If any applicant scores unanimous 0's (zero) from the entire interview panel (minimum two panelists), they will not be accepted into the program no matter what their academic point total might be.